sCrypt-Inc/scryptTS-docs/docs/how-to-integrate-a-frontend/how-to-integrate-dotwallet.md

----
-sidebar_position: 8
----

-# Tutorial 8: Integrating dotwallet
+# How to integrating dotwallet

 [DotWallet](https://www.dotwallet.com/en) is a lightweight wallet designed to help users easily and securely manage their digital assets.
 We will introduce how to integrate dotWallet.